sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ### Cost and features
 The cost requires only for software development and implementation of the software.
-We can play 3 games using single Mini arcade game application.
+We can play 3 games using single Mini arcade game application.The games are 2048,Sudoku and tic-tac-toe( 1-player and 2-player).

 ### Defining Our System